gowtham321/Flash-Chat/README.md

 # Flash-Chat
-A chat app using firebase
+A chat app using firebase.
-\n use command pod install to install the dependencies.
+use command pod install to install the dependencies.